 - In Eldest, Eragon has a seizure caused by a cursed injury to his back.
 He's feeling terrible already because of the seizure and because it was in front of his teacher, but then he becomes especially embarrassed when he realizes that rolling around on the ground caused him to get his clothes (which were new and a gift from the elves) covered in dirt/mud.

-- In Cold Days Harry's friends have to pass through a magical barrier, and end up covering themselves in mud to do it.
+- In Cold Days, Harry Dresden's friends have to pass through a magical barrier, and end up covering themselves in mud to do it.

 Live Action Television

 - In Wipeout, sometimes there'll be mud instead of water under the obstacles for the contestants to land in.
 So not only do they suffer an embarrassing fall, but they also have to be coated in mud.